Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- The 47.5-point total for this game is 1.0 point below the 48.5 points per game average total in Raiders games this season.
+- The 48-point total for this game is 0.5 points below the 48.5 points per game average total in Raiders games this season.

 Chiefs stats and trends

-- In Kansas City's 12 games this year, it has five wins against the spread.

-- This season, the Chiefs have one ATS win in two games as a favorite of 8.5 points or more.
+- The Chiefs have been favored by 9.5 points or more one time this season and have not covered the spread in any of them.

-- Kansas City's games this year have hit the over on five of 12 set point totals (41.7%).
+- Kansas City's games this year have gone over the point total five times in 12 opportunities (41.7%).

 - Kansas City is 3-2 against the spread and 4-1 overall this season when the team puts up more than 26.0 points.

-- In games that Kansas City picks up more than 355.3 yards, the team is 4-5 against the spread and 6-3 overall.
+- In games that Kansas City totals more than 355.3 yards, the team is 4-5 against the spread and 6-3 overall.

 - The Chiefs have turned the ball over 10 more times (23 total) than the Raiders have forced a turnover (13) this season.